Tonywuhk/realai.org/background/philosophy/identity.md

 Identity is one of the most complex problems.
 [Turchin (2016)](http://lesswrong.com/lw/nuc/identity_map/) created a map of over 20 theories of identity, then acknowledges that we don't yet know its nature.

+[Extended cognition](https://en.wikipedia.org/wiki/Extended_cognition) is the view that the mind extends beyond the boundary of skin and skull as mental processes can involve external devices such as notebooks and calculators.
+In this framework, the mind can even extend socially such as in the case of an unusually interdependent couple where one partner relies on the other to recognize people ([Clark & Chalmers, 1998](http://consc.net/papers/extended.html)).

 ## References

 * 2017 Summer, Eric T. Olson.
 [Personal Identity](https://plato.stanford.edu/entries/identity-personal/). *The Stanford Encyclopedia of Philosophy*, Edward N. Zalta (ed.).
 * 2016 August 15, Alexey Turchin.
 [Identity Map](http://lesswrong.com/lw/nuc/identity_map/). *LessWrong*.
+* 1998, Andy Clark and David J. Chalmers.
+[The Extended Mind](http://consc.net/papers/extended.html). *Analysis*, 58:10-23.